Source code for pygmt.src.meca

 - Columns 1 and 2: event longitude and latitude

-*n* depends on the choice of ``convention``, which will be
+depends on the choice of ``convention``, which is described below.

-- Columns 4+n and 5+n: longitude, latitude at which to place
+- Columns 4+n and 5+n: longitude and latitude at which to place the

-beachball.
-Using ``0 0`` will plot the beachball at the longitude,
+beachball. ``0 0`` plots the beachball at the longitude and latitude

-- Text string to appear near the beachball [optional].
+- Last Column: text string to appear near the beachball [optional].

-- *1-D array*: focal mechanism parameters of a single event.
+- *1-D np.array*: focal mechanism parameters of a single event.

 The meanings of columns are the same as above.

-- *2-D array*: focal mechanism parameters of multiple events.
+- *2-D np.array*: focal mechanism parameters of multiple events.

 The meanings of columns are the same as above.

-- *dictionary or pd.DataFrame*: The dictionary keys or pd.DataFrame
+- *dict* or :class:`pandas.DataFrame`: The dict keys or

-different conventions, the following combination of keys are allowed:
+convention.
+For the different conventions, the following combination of

 - ``"aki"``: *strike*, *dip*, *rake*, *magnitude*